boynux/boynux.github.com/_posts/2015-05-26-kaizen-enabler.md

 ---
 layout: post
 title: Kaizen Enabler
 excerpt: We know all about Kaizen and we know it's a good thing to do.
-Kaizen is all about continues improvement and how doesn't want to improve its job?What is difficult is how to enable it.
+Kaizen is all about continues improvement and who don't want to improve its job?
+What is difficult is how to enable it.
 tags:
   - Kaizen
   - Agile